dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 ## Shading mechanics

 Shading is the process of creating a *shaded package* from an existing package: a copy of that package that has been modified to have a new identity, the *shaded name*.
-The *shaded assets* in a shaded package have their identity changed to match the package's shaded name, and any internal references within the assets are *retargeted* to reflect the new identities.
+The *shaded assets* in a shaded package (e.g. assemblies, localization assemblies, content files) have their identity changed to match the package's shaded name, and any internal references within the assets are *retargeted* to reflect the new identities.

 ### Restore-time shading